ozkary/ozkary.github.io/_posts/2003/2023-04-08-data-engineering-process-fundamentals-discovery-exercise.md

 ---

-# Data Engineering Process - Discovery
+# Data Engineering Process - Discovery Exercise

+In this discovery excercise lab, we review a problem statement and do the analysis to define the scope of work and requirements.

 ## Problem Statement